rearc-data/fred-leading-index-us/README.md

 `date, USSLIND`

-The `USSLIND` column represents the number of claims at the time of the corresponding `date`.
+The `USSLIND` column represents the percentage of the leading index at the time of the corresponding `date`.

 ## More Information